sryza/spark-timeseries/README.md

     mvn package

-To run a spark-shell with spark-timeseries and its dependencies on the classpath:
+To run a spark-shell with spark-ts and its dependencies on the classpath:

-    spark-shell --jars target/sparktimeseries-0.0.1-jar-with-dependencies.jar
+    spark-shell --jars target/sparkts-0.0.1-jar-with-dependencies.jar

 To run Python tests (requires [nose](https://nose.readthedocs.org/en/latest/)):